Dr Aliandra Barlete

 Research summary

-For almost two decades I have researched about the international dimension of higher education.
-My main interest is the dynamics of regional and inter-regional higher education frameworks in the developing world, having studied Latin American regionalisms extensively.
+My interest in social theory goes in hand with an empirical curiosity in the dynamics of change in education, particularly through education policy-making.
+My interest in policy led me to focus for almost two decades on the study if the international dimension of higher education.
+My main interest has been the dynamics of regional and inter-regional higher education frameworks in the developing world, especially in Latin America.

 Current research interests